MarkCHarris/ga-capstone-snow-vision/README.md

+### Under Construction ###

+I'm currently working on this project, and this README may not be fully up to date.

 ### Problem Statement ###

 According to the [U. S. Department of Transportation](https://ops.fhwa.dot.gov/weather/q1_roadimpact.htm), 4% of vehicle crashes in the US are snow-related.
 This is quite a significant number, especially considering that snow is seasonal and only common in certain parts of the country.